gelthemu/croozefm/src/data/policies/privacy-statement.md

 - **Service Providers**: To send account emails or host the Site securely.
 - **Legal Requests**: If Ugandan law requires it (e.g., a court order).

-We’ll always tell you first via an updated policy if sharing becomes necessary.
+We’ll always tell you first via an updated statement if sharing becomes necessary.

 ### Data Storage and Security